pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/07_Properties.md

 ## General

-An every element can have custom properties.
+Every element can have custom properties.
 You can find these in the **Properties** tab for each type of elements (documents, assets, objects).

 ![Properties in the document](../img/properties_tab_editmode_preview.png)

-The properties could be used to specify some special bahavior when the document is rendered.
+The properties could be used to specify some special behavior when the document is rendered.

-Have a look at, few cases below:
+Have a look at a few cases below:

 * Hide the main navigation
 * Show the sidebar